 Graduate Employment Outlook

-According to the U.S. Bureau of Labor Statistics, employment for addiction/substance abuse counselors is expected to increase by 31 percent through 2022.
+According to the U.S. Bureau of Labor Statistics, employment for addiction/substance abuse counselors is expected to increase by more than 20 percent through 2031.

 $21,000 - $24,000 annual salary